marcmesafervfx/MMF_Hou_VEXSnippets/README.md

 > This code is able to handle the following datatypes: int, float, vector2 and vector.
 If you want to create transfer other datatypes, you can follow the pattern of the other ones.

 > [!NOTE]
+> There's another way to transfer attributes using point clouds and near points.
+The fastest approach with a large amount of points is this one as far as I tested.

+> [!TIP]
 > Note that this code has a falloff parameter that allows the user to modify how the data is tranferred using a ramp.
 In addition, there's a parameter to input the attributes that the user want to transfer.

-> [!NOTE]
-> There's another way to transfer attributes using point clouds and near points.
-The fastest approach with a large amount of points is this one as far as I tested.

 ### attribute_transfer
 > [!IMPORTANT]
 > **Mode:** Points.